jakinng/the-postcard-project/README.md

 * Login
    * Users can create new accounts and log in to their account
-* Stream
+* Stream (Home)
-   * If no location selected, displays all possible matches with infinite pagination
-   * If location and times selected (in Creation screen), displays potential matches based on these restrictions
+   * Users can see all the postcards they have been sent
-* Detail
+* Detail (Postcard Detail)
-    * People can see the profile page of a potential match
+    * People can see a detailed view of a postcard
-    * Users can message matches
 * Creation
-    * Create a new request for a specific location and time
+    * Create a new postcard and send it to another user
 * Profile
+    * Users can see postcards that they have sent
-    * Users can see their own profiles
+    * Users can see their own profiles with information about username, location, profile picture

 ### 3. Navigation
 **Flow Navigation** (Screen to Screen)